dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 <p align = "center"> Guess, What am I thinking? </p>
 </p>

-Babies and young children are like scientists.
-Scientists do stastical analysis while babies and young children do experiements and draw conclusions.
-Grown-ups think in terms of a goal — planning, acting and doing to make things happen or accomplish the goal.
+<span class='red'>Babies and young children are like scientists.
+Scientists do stastical analysis while babies and young children do experiements and draw conclusions.</span> Grown-ups think in terms of a goal — planning, acting and doing to make things happen or accomplish the goal.
 Babies don't have that narrow, goal-directed approach to the world.
 They're open to all the information that will tell them something new.

 > The "child as scientist" proposal further views the process of learning itself as also scientist-like, with recent experiments showing the children seek out data to distinguish between hypothese, isolate variables, test causal hypotheses, make use of the data-generating process in drawing conclusions, and learn selectively from others.

-One such study done by Fei Xu at University of California, Berkeley, shows how even babies can understand the relation between a statistical sample and a population.
+One such study done by Fei Xu at University of California, Berkeley[^1], shows how even babies can understand the relation between a statistical sample and a population.
 8-month old babies were shown box full of mixed ping-pong balls: for instance, 80% white and 20% red.
 The experimenter would then take out 5 balls, at random.
 The babies were more surprised (that is, looked longer and more intently at the scene) when the experimenter pulled four red balls and one white one out of the box -- an improbable outcome -- than when she pulled out four white balls and one red one.

 #### 1.1 Intuitive physics

-Researchers such as Renée Baillargeon of the University of Illinois and Elizabeth S. Spelke of Harvard University found that infants understand fundamental physical relations such as movement trajectories, gravity and containment.
+Researchers such as Renée Baillargeon of the University of Illinois and Elizabeth S. Spelke of Harvard University[^1] found that infants understand fundamental physical relations such as movement trajectories, gravity and containment.
 They look longer at a toy car appearing to pass through a solid wall than at events that fit basic principles of everyday physics.
 By the time they are three or four, children have elementary ideas about biology and a first understanding of growth, inheritance and illness.
 This early biological understanding reveals that children go beyond superficial perceptual appearances when they reason about objects.

 <p align = "center">
 <img src = "/images/core_ingredients/baby-watches-truck.gif" width="60%"/>